Juliet Campbell (politician): Political career

-According to LabourList, "Campbell [was] a councillor on Lewisham council in London, representing Blackheath ward and [served] as cabinet member for communities, refugees and wellbeing."
+In May 2018 Campbell was elected as a councillor on Lewisham council in London, representing Blackheath ward.
+In 2022 she was appointed as a cabinet member for Communities, Refugees and Wellbeing.
 During her tenure as councillor she helped with the transformation of a historic telephone box into a mini library for the community.
 She resigned as councillor on the day the election was called.